 “Designated Individual” has the meaning set forth in Section 15.3.3.1.

+“Disposition” means the sale, exchange, redemption, maturity, or other disposition by the Fund of all or a portion of a Portfolio Investment, including distributions in kind to the Partners.
+For all purposes of this Agreement, an extraordinary dividend, refinancing, capital restructuring or similar transaction or distribution in connection with a Portfolio Investment shall be considered a “Disposition”.

-“Distributable Proceeds” means, as of any date, the excess of (i) the cash received by the Fund from any sale or other disposition of, or dividends, interest or other income from or with respect to, a Portfolio Investment or otherwise attributable to a Portfolio Investment, or otherwise received by the Fund from any source (other than payments made by the Partners to the Fund pursuant to this Agreement), over (ii) the sum of the amount of such items as is necessary for (A) for the payment of Fund Expenses and (B) the establishment of Reserves.
+“Distributable Proceeds” means, as of any date, the excess of (i) the cash received by the Fund from any Disposition of, or dividends, interest or other income from or with respect to, a Portfolio Investment or otherwise attributable to a Portfolio Investment, or otherwise received by the Fund from any source (other than payments made by the Partners to the Fund pursuant to this Agreement), over (ii) the sum of the amount of such items as is necessary for (A) for the payment of Fund Expenses and (B) the establishment of Reserves.

 “Drawdown” means each Capital Contribution made or to be made to the Fund pursuant to Section 6.2 (Terms and Conditions; Capital Contributions) from time to time by the Partners pursuant to a Drawdown Notice.